apache/mynewt-site/docs/os/core_os/sanity/sanity.md

 In the above example, every time the custom sanity check `mymodule_perform_sanity_check` returns successfully (0), the sanity check is reset.
-In the `OS_SANITY_CEHCK_SETFUNC` macro, the sanity checkin interval is specified as 50 * SANITY_TASK_INTERVAL (which is the interval at which the sanity task runs.)
+In the `OS_SANITY_CHECK_SETFUNC` macro, the sanity checkin interval is specified as 50 * SANITY_TASK_INTERVAL (which is the interval at which the sanity task runs.)
 This means that the `mymodule_perform_sanity_check()` function needs to fail 50 times consecutively before the sanity task will crash the system.

-**TIP:**  When checking things like memory buffers, which can be temporarily be exhausted, its a good idea to have the sanity check fail multiple consecutive times before crashing the system.
+**TIP:**  When checking things like memory buffers, which can be temporarily be exhausted, it's a good idea to have the sanity check fail multiple consecutive times before crashing the system.
 This will avoid crashing for temporary failures.